What Are Dental Implants?

 How Do Dental Implants Work?

-First, Dr. Potts will make certain you are a good candidate for dental implants.
-Generally you need to be in good overall health and have enough healthy bone structure in your jaw to support the root form.
+First, Dr. Potts will make certain you are a good candidate for dental implants in our Libertyville office.
+Generally, you need to be in good overall health and have enough healthy bone structure in your jaw to support the root form.
 However, even if you’ve lost a lot of jawbone due to wearing dentures, we are able to do bone grafting procedures to enable you to get implants.
 If you are cleared, we’ll then surgically place the implants into your jawbone.
 You’ll need to leave time for healing after your surgery.
-During this time, a process known as oseointegration takes place.
+During this time, a process known as osseointegration takes place.
 That means that your bone will grow around the root form securing the implant even further.
 Once this is done, Dr. Potts will place a custom-made crown that perfectly matches your other teeth, giving you a gorgeous, healthy smile.

 Advantages of Dental Implants